Zigbee: Security services

-As one of its defining features, Zigbee provides facilities for carrying out secure communications, protecting establishment and transport of cryptographic keys and encrypting data.
+As one of its defining features, Zigbee provides facilities for carrying out secure communications, protecting the establishment and transport of cryptographic keys and encrypting data.
 It builds on the basic security framework defined in IEEE 802.15.4.

 Basic security model

 The basic mechanism to ensure confidentiality is the adequate protection of all keying material.
 Keys are the cornerstone of the security architecture; as such their protection is of paramount importance, and keys are never supposed to be transported through an insecure channel.
 A momentary exception to this rule occurs during the initial phase of the addition to the network of a previously unconfigured device.
 Trust must be assumed in the initial installation of the keys, as well as in the processing of security information.
 The Zigbee network model must take particular care of security considerations, as ad hoc networks may be physically accessible to external devices.
-Also the state of the working environment cannot be predicted.
+Also, the state of the working environment cannot be predicted.

 Within the protocol stack, different network layers are not cryptographically separated, so access policies are needed, and conventional design assumed.
 The open trust model within a device allows for key sharing, which notably decreases potential cost.
 Nevertheless, the layer which creates a frame is responsible for its security.
 As malicious devices may exist, every network layer payload must be ciphered, so unauthorized traffic can be immediately cut off.
 The exception, again, is the transmission of the network key, which confers a unified security layer to the grid, to a new connecting device.